-- The need was so great Camp Promise 2 was started.
-Camp Care was added for the severely disabled and individuals with Autism.
+- The need was so great that Camp Promise, begun a year earlier, was expanded to include Camp Care for severely disabled persons and individuals with Autism.

-- BASCA partnered with Dye-Clay YMCA to start a Tuesday night exercise class and an Adult Day Training program, called the Daystar Center, for 15 individuals with physical and more severe disabilities.
-The YMCA donated the land.
-BASCA raised the money, built the building, designed the program and hired the director.
+- BASCA partnered with Dye-Clay YMCA to start a weekly exercise class and an Adult Day Training program, called the Daystar Center, for 15 individuals with physical and more severe disabilities.

 - BASCA bought and renovated a 5,000 square foot home for 6 young ladies with developmental disabilities.

-- BASCA opened Lakeside Villa, our first L.I.F.E.
-(Living in a Family Environment) residential home, in December for 6 young ladies with intellectual and developmental disabilities who celebrated their first New Year’s together.
+- BASCA opened Lakeside Villa, its first L.I.F.E.
+(Living in a Family Environment) residential home, for 6 young ladies with intellectual and developmental disabilities.

-- BASCA moved our headquarters and activity center into a 2,300 square foot building, donated by Island View Baptist Church, on Plainfield Avenue in Orange Park.
+- BASCA moved its headquarters and activity center into a building donated by Island View Baptist Church on Plainfield Avenue in Orange Park.

-- BASCA bought 2.29 acres located south of Orange Park, off College Drive, in the Secret Harbor subdivision to build a men’s residential home for 6 men.
+- BASCA purchased 2.29 acres south of Orange Park, off College Drive, in the Secret Harbor subdivision to build a men’s residential home for 6 men.

 - BASCA partnered with the Central YMCA to build another Daystar Center at the Barco Newton YMCA on Fleming Island.

-- BASCA started construction behind our headquarters on a building that would be our first training and manufacturing facility.
-Parents and friends submitted names and Custom Creations was chosen for the new program that opened with one participant.
+- BASCA started construction behind its headquarters on a building that would be the first training and manufacturing facility.

-- BASCA opened Secret Harbor our second L.I.F.E. residential home for 6 men with intellectual and developmental disabilities.
+- BASCA opened Secret Harbor, its second L.I.F.E. residential home for 6 men with intellectual and developmental disabilities.

-- BASCA purchased a handicap 12 passenger van to expand our transportation capabilities through a grant from the Florida Department of Transportation.
+- BASCA purchased a 12 handicap passenger van through a grant from the Florida Department of Transportation.

 - Friends of BASCA held the 1st Annual Subaru BASCA Golf Classic.

-- BASCA purchased 1.74 acres on Gordon Street directly behind their Lakeside Villa ladies L.I.F.E. residential home to provide room for a larger parking area, a garden and green house.
+- BASCA purchased 1.74 acres on Gordon Street, directly behind Lakeside Villa ladies L.I.F.E. residential home to provide room for a larger parking area, a garden and green house.

-- BASCA opened an Adult Day Training program in the activity room at our headquarters for individuals with autism and more challenging behaviors.
+- Opened an Adult Day Training program for individuals with autism and other issues.

 - Bryan Jennings Daystar, our 2nd Daystar Center, opened at Barco Newman YMCA in Fleming Island.

-- BASCA purchased Pine Forest located on Fleming Island and began renovations on our 3rd L.I.F.E. home for 4 men.
+- BASCA purchased Pine Forest located on Fleming Island and began renovations on its third L.I.F.E. home for 4 men.

-- BASCA purchased Peoria our 4th L.I.F.E. home and began renovations on a small group home for 3 ladies.
+- BASCA purchased Peoria, its 4th L.I.F.E. home, and began renovations on a small group home for 3 ladies.

 - BASCA participated in the Neighborhood Stabilization Program with Clay County Housing Authority and was awarded a grant to purchase, renovate and rent 5 foreclosed homes to low income families in Clay County.

-- BASCA expanded our services to include serving developmentally challenged and elderly in our community providing respite, personal care and supported living.
+- BASCA expanded its services to include serving developmentally challenged and elderly in our community by providing respite, personal care and supported living.

-- Custom Creation doubled from 8 participants to 16 and 2 staff to 4.
+- Custom Creation doubled from 8 to 16 participants and added a second location in the Industrial Loop.

-- BASCA opened Pine Forest, their first behavior focus L.I.F.E. home, serving 4 young men.
+- BASCA opened Pine Forest, its first behavior-focused L.I.F.E. home, serving 4 young men.

-- BASCA expanded our Supported Living services to include Supported Employment
+- BASCA expanded Supported Living services to include Supported Employment.

 - BASCA was awarded a second Neighborhood Stabilization grant to purchase an additional 7 homes to renovate and rent to low income families in our community.

-- BASCA received a $3,000.00 grant from the PEPSICO Foundation, Jaguars Foundation and Walmart to start a community garden on the Gordon Street Property.
+- BASCA received a grant to start a community garden on the Gordon Street Property.

 - BASCA activity night, Good Time Tuesday’s, outgrew the space at headquarters and moved to Island View Baptist’s Fellowship hall.

-- BASCA 1st Annual 5K run held at Any Time Fitness located on Argyle Boulevard.
+- BASCA 1st Annual 5K run held at Any Time Fitness on Argyle Boulevard.

-- BASCA purchased 4 buildings on Stowe Avenue and Smith Street in Orange Park, FL to consolidate our Administrative offices, three locations for Custom Creations 1, 2 and 3 training and manufacturing programs, and Life Skills 3 training program at Island View Baptist Church into our new 24,000 square foot Center.
+- BASCA purchased 4 buildings on Stowe Avenue and Smith Street in Orange Park, FL to consolidate Administrative offices, Custom Creations training and manufacturing programs, and Life Skills 3 training program.

-- BASCA received a grant to add 1,800 square feet to Peoria L.I.F.E residential home and will increase the number of residents to 6 ladies increasing staff to 4. .
+- BASCA received a grant to add 1,800 square feet to Peoria L.I.F.E residential home to increase the number of residents to 6 ladies.

-- BASCA received a grant to purchase land to build our fifth L.I.F.E. residential home.
+- BASCA received a grant to purchase land to build a fifth L.I.F.E. residential home.

-- BASCA began a Capital Campaign to raise funds for our new Center on Stowe Avenue in Orange Park.
+- BASCA began a Capital Campaign to raise funds for a new Center on Stowe Avenue in Orange Park.